Hamed-Ayodeji/CapstoneSphere-Microverse/tester/README.md

 ### tester.tf

-The `tester.tf` file outlines the Terraform configuration for deploying an AWS EC2 instance of type `t2.2xlarge`.
+The `tester.tf` file outlines the Terraform configuration for deploying an AWS EC2 instance of type `t2.micro`.
 This instance is provisioned within a custom Virtual Private Cloud (VPC), equipped with necessary resources such as a dedicated security group.

 **Note:** This script assumes that you have the AWS CLI installed and configured with the necessary credentials.
 The default profile is used for the AWS CLI configuration.
 If you have a different profile name, you will need to modify the script accordingly.

 ### tester.sh

 The `tester.sh` script is a provisioning tool that runs on the EC2 instance post-deployment.
 This script sets up the software environment within the instance.
+The commands in the script are specific for an Ubuntu based EC2 instance.
+If you are using a different operating system, you will need to modify the script accordingly.

 ## Usage